 If donation is still a possibility, your body will be transferred to Halifax where the tissue retrieval will take place.
-Your body is transported to your chosen funeral home at no extra cost to your family.
+After the procedure, your body is transported to your chosen funeral home at no extra cost to your family.

 Will being an organ or tissue donor delay my funeral?
 Will it prevent an open casket funeral?

 The surgery to remove organs and tissues is done with the same care as any other surgery.
-The person’s body is treated with respect and dignity.
+The donor’s body is treated with respect and dignity.
 All areas affected by organ or tissue removal are reconstructed.
 This is very important with eye donation.
-In these cases, the eye area is reconstructed so you can’t tell that surgery was done.
-Usually, you can expect the body to be released to the funeral home 24-48 hours after the person has died.
+In these cases, the eye area is reconstructed so you cannot tell that surgery was done.
+Usually, you can expect the body to be released to the funeral home 24-48 hours after the person has passed away.

 How can I become a living organ donor?

 Healthy adults can become living donors after extensive medical testing determines it is safe for them.
-If you want to donate a kidney, a portion of your liver, or a portion of your lung to a loved one, you should contact your physician to find out how you can become a donor.
+If you want to donate a kidney, a portion of your liver, a portion of your lung, or bone marrow to a loved one, you should contact your physician to find out how you can become a donor.